Moai-/panabsorbium/Notes.md

 ![Our tiny rock in the middle of eternity](http://i.imgur.com/bCn0TBz.png)

 If you've opened it, great.
+You've seen how fast it is to load, and how it skips the title page, letting you code lightning-fast.
 Now close it.
 Let's add some armour.

 ### Adding armour